-Opinion: 3 Teams That Should Trade For Kemba Walker This Summer
+Opinion: These 3 Teams Should Trade For Former All-Star Kemba Walker

 However, injuries started to creep up on the former UConn star.

-During his tenure with the Knicks he has played in 37 games and averaged 11.6 points, 3.0 rebounds and 3.5 assists per game on 40.3% shooting from the field.
+During his tenure with the Knicks, he has played in 37 games and averaged 11.6 points, 3.0 rebounds and 3.5 assists per game on 40.3% shooting from the field.

 At one point during the season, head coach Tom Thibodeau removed Walker from the rotation.